 Jil Littlejohn: Captivating an Audience with Personality & Colors

-A new, personality-filled website and branding was created to help Jil connect with her audience.
+A new, personality-filled brand was created to help Jil connect with her audience.
 A book was also designed for digital download, Kindle, and print.
-The website created an easy pathway for event organizers to contact her for speaking engagements, buyers to purchase her book, and interested clients to contact her about coaching.
+Her new online home created an easy pathway for event organizers to contact her for speaking engagements, buyers to purchase her book, and interested clients to contact her about coaching.

 Jil has been receiving book purchases and coaching inquiries through her website on a regular basis.
-The website has also provided a place for her to effortlessly obtain coaching clients.
+The brand has also elevated her profile online, and she’s since gone on to speak for a TED Talk event since we worked together.

 Website content planning